Daviex/Steins-Gate-Archive-Decompiler/README.md

 # How to make it works?
 Move your NPA file over the executable, it will decompile inside the same folder the file.

+## Now also MPK formats!
+Added the support for MPK, same as the NPA, just drag over and it will start the extraction.

 Enjoy

 # Link to Project Forum
 http://steinsgatevn.forumcommunity.net/

 # Copyright

-Copyright (c) 2015 Davide Iuffrida
+Copyright (c) 2015 - 2021 Davide Iuffrida

 License: Academic Free License ("AFL") v.
 3.0